vocalpy/vocalpy/docs/user/howto/use-vocalpy-with-scikit-learn.md

 zblib = voc.example("zblib", return_path=True)
 ```

-Since this example data is more than one file, when we call {py:func}`vocalpy.example` we will get back an instance of the {py:class}`~vocalpy.example.ExampleData` class.
+Since this example data is more than one file, when we call {py:func}`vocalpy.example` we will get back an instance of the {py:class}`~vocalpy.examples.ExampleData` class.
 This class is like a {py:class}`dict` where you can get the values by using dot notation instead of keys, e.g. by writing `zblib.sound` instead of `zblib["sound"]`.

 ```{code-cell} ipython3
 print(zblib)